Malcolm314159/a1/README.md

-# a1
+# Assignment 1
-dwa15 assignment 1
+This is Malcolm Littlefield's DWA15 assignment 1